srinivas-maddikunta/brightspot-cms/docs/developers-guide/content-modeling/fields.rst

 Locations/Regions
 ~~~~~~~~~~~~~~~~~

-You can add a location or region to your content by adding a Location field to your Object.
-When added to an Object, the Location field appears on the Content Edit screen as a map, linked to MapQuest, that allows you to define a geographical area by identifying a specific address, selecting a free-form region, or selecting a radius region.
+You can add a location or region to your content by adding a Location field to your object.
+When added to an object, the Location field appears on the Content Edit screen as a map, linked to MapQuest, that allows you to define a geographical area by identifying a specific address, selecting a free-form region, or selecting a radius region.

 .. code-block:: java